-But what happens when you walk around the piece of art but there is no name or date indicated… You do research but find nothing or maybe different urban legends, but no real story.
-These are the real random statues of this city, the silent watchdogs, your most loyal friends, the never resting observers of daily life and the witnesses of big and important happenings.
+But what happens when you walk around the piece of art but there is no name or date to see?
+You do research but find nothing or maybe different urban legends, but no real story.
+These are the real random statues of this city, the silent watchdogs, if you like.
+They are your most loyal friends, the never resting observers of daily life and the witnesses of big and important happenings.
 Who are they?
 Sometimes actually there is no historical figure or real story behind them.
-(Or it is just too mysterious to be real..)

 Hungarians have these statues for fun.
-They make the city more friendly, they become part of it.
-They tell the stories of the people and the history of the place.
+Maybe they make city more friendly and now have become part of it.
+Each is telling stories of the people and the history of the place.
 They speak without words, but they are proud to remind you of their telling of time.
 Each and every one of them is a bit of an icon in Budapest.
-And people just simply love them.

 Good luck charms